Counselling services

 If you feel that you or your loved one is suffering from an eating problem, reach out and get the help you deserve.
 We’re proud of you for acknowledging your feelings and taking the extra step to establish healthy eating habits.

-Book an eating disorder counselling appointment with us today.
+Book an eating disorder counselling appointment in Calgary today.

 Frequently Asked Questions